Incubaid/herolib/lib/hero/db/ai_instructions_hero_models.md

 ## Overview

-This document provides clear instructions for AI agents to create new HeroDB models similar to `comment.v`.
+This document provides clear instructions for AI agents to create new HeroDB models similar to `message.v`.
 These models are used to store structured data in Redis using the HeroDB system.

 ## Key Concepts